 What is pH and why is it important?

-If you already know everything there is to know about pH, you can skip to the next section by using the link in the table of contents or scrolling down.
+If you already know everything there is to know about pH, skip to the next section by using the jump link in the table of contents above or scrolling down.

-One of the main reasons I started this site is to help people understand why the pH level of drinking water is important and that we’ve been duped into drinking slightly acidic water for most, if not all, of our lives.
+One of the main reasons I started this site is to help you understand why the pH level of drinking water is important and that most people have been drinking slightly acidic water for most, if not all, of their lives.

-Now, the good news about well water is it usually has a neutral pH because of its naturally high mineral content.
+The good thing about well water is it usually has a neutral pH because of its naturally high mineral content.

-I found a good video of a gentleman testing the pH of his well water:
+The helpful video below shows a gentleman testing the pH of his well water:

-I completely agree with everything he says, especially that well water is healthier to drink than unfiltered tap water.
+I agree with everything he says, especially that well water is healthier to drink than most unfiltered municipal water.

-It’s also important to note that conventional water filters, including Brita and PUR, can actually make our drinking water more acidic.
+It’s also important to note that conventional water filters, including Brita and PUR, can actually make your tap water more acidic.

 The term pH stands for “power of hydrogen” in most scientific circles, but the “p” in pH is debatable.